United Kingdom (Europe & Russia)Advice for All Destinations Vaccinations Malaria Alerts News

 - Malaria not normally present unless the illness was contracted abroad.

-There is a high risk of exposure to coronavirus (COVID-19) in the United Kingdom.
+There is a risk of exposure to coronavirus (COVID-19) in the United Kingdom.

-Information on measures implemented in the 4 UK nations in response to coronavirus (COVID-19) are available form the following websites:
+Information on measures implemented in the 4 UK nations in response to coronavirus (COVID-19) are available from the following websites: